holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Clean-up-environment.md

 #### Clean up the control plane

-Performs a best effort revert of changes made to this host by `kubeadm init`
+Performs a best-effort revert of changes made to this host by `kubeadm init`

     sudo kubeadm reset --kubeconfig="/etc/kubernetes/admin.conf"